urbanopt/urbanopt-example-reopt-project/README.md

 The REopt Gem can be run in several modes, either on:

-	 * a Feature Report,
+	 * a Feature Report
-	 * a collection of Feature Reports -
+	 * a collection of Feature Reports
 	 * all the features in a Scenario Report before aggregating results at the scenario level
 	 * the collection of features in aggregate as summarized in a Scenario Report